Thank you for sharing your thoughts on the Biosecurity Plan 2025-2030.

 Landowners, Council, government agencies, environmental groups, industry bodies, our community… we all play an important role in recognising and minimising biosecurity risks within our industries, homes, and environment.

-Let's work together to protect our local environment, agriculture, and public healthy by preventing, detecting, and managing invasive species.
+By working together we can protect our local environment, agriculture, and public healthy by preventing, detecting, and managing invasive species.

 What the draft Biosecurity Plan means for the Western Downs